Keeping Up to Date

 3. Journal of Finance, American Finance Association

-For the related field of finance, the Journal of Finance is one of the top places to publish, along with the Review of Financial Studies and the Journal of Financial Economics.
+The Journal of Finance is one of the top places to publish in the field of finance, along with the Review of Financial Studies and the Journal of Financial Economics.

 4. Econometrica, Econometric Society

-With a specialisation in econometrics, this journal has been established since 1933.
-In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognises outstanding research published in the journal.
+With a specialization in econometrics, this journal has been established since 1933.
+In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognizes outstanding research published in the journal.

 5. Journal of Economic Literature, American Economic Association